The following contains historical information about the Local Currency Code (no longer applicable as of December 2019).

 - Orders created after July 2, 2019 00:00 UTC will be paid in CNY.
 The CNY value is based off the CNY prices of a product as seen on the products page.

-- Select policy penalties and amounts will be equal to seven (7) times the USD amount as reflected in each policy.
-Merchants may view a list of affected policies and detailed penalty amounts in CNY by visiting Q&A no.8 in this FAQ article.
+- Select policy infractions and amounts will be equal to seven (7) times the USD amount as reflected in each policy.
+Merchants may view a list of affected policies and detailed infraction amounts in CNY by visiting Q&A no.8 in this FAQ article.

 - In the case where a merchant has both USD and CNY order payments, if USD account balance is ever negative, will be converting it to CNY at the time of payment.